lizschley/number_six/scripts/documentation/update_process.md

            * If creating new records with run_as_prod in development, the program will create unique keys explicitly (so that the update process mimics production, without the work of manually creating the keys)
            * If in the production environment, blank unique keys will cause the program to error out.
            * After editing the file in the <MANUAL_UPDATE_JSON> directory, make sure the prefix is correct and move to <INPUT_TO_UPDATER_STEP_THREE> for run_as_prod in development.
-           * Once we have a production environment, it will be a decision to move the file to <PROD_INPUT_JSON>.
+           * Once we have a production environment, it will be a decision to move the file to <PROD_INPUT_JSON>, except for deleting associations, which aleady write to <PROD_INPUT_JSON>.
 Have not yet developed an automation process, plan to run manually often first.
         3. In Step 3 - process to make database creates and association updates
            - There is a lookup table that will only be created when you run the step one script with the run_as_prod script argument
            - The <PROD_PROCESS_IND> (value of) prefix will have been added to the filename programatically when using run_as_prod runtime argument in Step One.